 We have worked hard to offer this program at an affordable price and ask that you respect all the time, effort and trust put into its creation by keeping your login information to yourself.
 When you sign up for this course you enter a pact of community trust along with every one of the students and teachers.
 It is, of course, always okay to share your own insights and inspirations with friends and family, but building a healing community begins with respectfully supporting one another in our livelihoods.
 So we thank you in advance for helping us to build a stronger, more trusting community by keeping your login information to yourself.

 However, we do encourage sharing your course materials with your children ages 13 and up.
 We want to nurture the next generation of plant lovers and medicine makers.
 This is a great program for homeschooling families with older children and teenagers interested in herbal medicine.
 If you wish to share the course with your children, be sure to watch our sample videos and lesson plans to gauge the level of instruction before enrolling.
 Please contact the school for more details if you wish to use this program for your homeschooling curriculum.

-All Herbal Medicine Making Course videos have English closed captions.
+All Herbal Medicine Making Course videos have closed captioning in English.
 We hope to add captions in other languages in the coming months!

 The primary mission of the school is to educate about holistic healing, which includes discussing socioeconomic factors that affect health, safety, and freedom.
 A healer cannot truly practice holistic herbalism without understanding and addressing the stress, violence, and discrimination that marginalized people face on a daily level.
 If a person isn’t safe–or faces discrimination that affects their access to basic necessities and optimal health care–because of their race, religion, age, ability, sexual orientation, or gender identity, then their health is affected.
 It’s that simple.